iXsystems/ixbuild/README.md

  - xorriso
  - poudriere (optional)
  - unicode.pf2 (required for grub-mkrescue)

 Getting Started:

-First, you will need to copy the following *.dist files in the root directory
+First, cd to the "pcbsd" sub-directory and make a copy of the following:

 pcbsd.cfg.dist -> pcbsd.cfg
-pkg-pubkey.cert.dist -> pkg-pubkey.cert
 pkg.conf.dist -> pkg.conf

 Next, you will want to edit pcbsd.cfg and check that the options are correct